 Who Was Grace Kelly?

-Born in Philadelphia in 1929, Grace Kelly rose to fame as a leading Hollywood actress following her prominent role in High Noon.
+Grace Kelly rose to fame as a leading Hollywood actress following her prominent role in High Noon.
 Along with her Academy Award-winning performance in The Country Girl, she starred in the Alfred Hitchcock films Rear Window, Dial M for Murder and To Catch a Thief.
 Kelly left Hollywood behind after marrying Prince Rainier III of Monaco in 1956, thereby becoming known as Princess Grace.
 She died in her adopted home country in 1982, following a car accident.

 Tragedy struck on September 13, 1982, when Princess Grace and her younger daughter were driving along the steep cliffs of the Côte d'Azur region of southern France.
 She suffered a stroke and lost control of the vehicle, which spun off the cliff's edge and plunged down a 45-foot embankment.
 Mother and daughter were rushed to a hospital, where Princess Grace spent 24 hours in a coma before being taken off life support, at the age of 52.
 Princess Stéphanie suffered a hairline fracture of a vertebra but survived the crash.